KeeganCorrigan/quantified_self_express/README.md

 `PUT /api/v1/foods/:id`

 Updates the food name or the calorie amount.
-Put requests must be made in the following format: `{ food: { name: "Name of food here", calories: "Calories here"} }`
+Put requests must be made in the following format: `{ food: { name: "apple", calories: 90 } }`

 ### Other notes: